The Effect of Omitted Variables on the Sign of Regression Coefficients: Measuring the Robustness of the Sign of to Omitted Variables

 \end{corollary}

-This corollary simply notes that we take the union of the identified sets from Theorem \ref{thm:IDset} over all allowed values of the sensitivity parameter $\delta$ with magnitude less than $\bar{\delta}$ to obtain the identified set.
+This corollary simply notes that we take the union of the identified sets from equation \eqref{eq:ID_set_expression} over all allowed values of the sensitivity parameter $\delta$ with magnitude less than $\bar{\delta}$ to obtain the identified set under \ref{assump:deltaBarBound}.